Mickyjim/Timer/README.md

 # Timer
-Simple app that shows two timers.
-TDD and SOLID practice
+Simple app that shows two timers for testing purposes.